 - Which customer segments will quickly adopt cloud services and for which apps/workloads?

 - What are the leading vendors providing in terms of cloud services, and how are vendor communities converging?

-- How are customer usage patterns/preferences in leading public IaaS environments (e.g., AWS) evolving?
+- How are customer usage patterns/preferences in leading public IaaS environments (e.g., AWS and Microsoft Azure) evolving?

 - How is cloud investment affecting organizations' investments in traditional IT and legacy systems?

 - How will cloud impact vendor business models and service offerings?